Logic Analyzer:

 • Cheese:

 • Nuts: Keep all nuts in refrigerator, as they tend to taste bad after being out for few months.
-Amazon, Costco and Sam Club are all known on have deep sales on nuts, so buy them when they are highly discounted.
+Amazon, Walmart, Costco and Sam Club are all known on have deep sales on nuts, so buy them when they are highly discounted.
 CVS/Walgreens may also get you good deals on nuts with coupons, etc.

 • Ice Cream: